Identifying and eradicating of bed bug problems.

 The key to solving your bed bug problem is to act quickly

 We can have a technician out to your home ASAP!
 We can also offer packaged pest control services as well.
 Give us a call today regarding bed bugs or any other problem you may be having with insects or pests of any kind.
 If untreated, a bed bug infestation will only get worse with time, making it more difficult and more expensive to eradicate.
 With our proven techniques and using the latest technology, we can solve your bed bug problem.
-Our treatments are proven pest control solutions designed to specifically eradicate bed bug infestations.
+Our treatments are proven pest control solutions designed to eliminate bed bug infestations specifically.

 To successfully treat the bed bug problem, we always respond quickly and also provide an ongoing inspection and treatment program to keep your home free of the problem.
 If you think you have bed bugs, call Results Termite and Pest Control Services now on tel: 07 3823 2500 and speak to one of our friendly staff members to schedule an inspection.
 We travel and treat bed bug problems throughout the Brisbane, Queensland area, City CBD and surrounding suburbs.